 A walk across the Chain Bridge marks the beginning of your Budapest sojourn.
 Once you cross the Chain Bridge, you will arrive in ‘Buda’ which is the western side of the city.

-Chain Bridge is one of the oldest suspension bridges over the Danube river.
-It is the most visited landmark in Budapest and built entirely in stone.
+Chain Bridge is one of the oldest suspension bridges over the Danube River.
+It is the most visited landmark in Budapest and was built entirely in stone.

 Visit Castle Hill and Buda Castle

-You have an option of either taking the funicular to the top of the hill or walking through on of the many paths leading to the top.
-Wander about through the cobblestone streets marveling at the architecture of this district which is recognized as a World Heritage Site.
+You have an option of either taking the funicular to the top of the hill or walking through one of the many paths leading to the top.
+Wander about through the cobblestone streets marvelling at the architecture of this district which is recognized as a World Heritage Site.

-Now coming to the Buda Castle. it sits atop of the Castle Hill.
-Also known as the Royal Palace, it was home to the Hungarian kings in the earlier times.
+Now coming to the Buda Castle. it sits atop Castle Hill.
+Also known as the Royal Palace, it was home to the Hungarian kings in earlier times.
 The castle was destroyed and rebuilt multiple times over a period of six centuries.

-Hence the castle now has influence of various architectural styles.
+Hence the castle now has been influenced by various architectural styles.
 The Buda Castle has been converted into the Hungarian National Gallery and Budapest History Museum.

 Spend time at the Fisherman’s Bastion

-Offering the most stunning views of the Hungarian Parliament building and ‘Pest’ across the Danube river is the Fisherman’s Bastion.
-It is a viewing terrace built in neo-Romanesque and neo-Gothic architectural style.
+Offering the most stunning views of the Hungarian Parliament building and ‘Pest’ across the Danube River is the Fisherman’s Bastion.
+It is a viewing terrace built in neo-Romanesque and neo-Gothic architectural styles.

-The ornate fairy tale towers with spectacular views of Budapest is why you must not miss a visit to Fisherman’s Bastion.
-This is where you walking tour will end.
+The ornate fairy tale towers with spectacular views of Budapest are why you must not miss a visit to Fisherman’s Bastion.
+This is where your walking tour will end.
 You can also ask the guide for local restaurant suggestions or anything else that you want to know.
-It is recommended that you tip your guide for what you think it was worth.
+It is recommended that you tip your guide for what you think it is worth.